LimpStone/ImageClassification/README.md

 1- Install node.js from their website https://nodejs.org/es (Repo made with v 18.16.0)

+2- Download and put all files and folders inside of a folder named "public"

-2- Install all the server requirements
+3- Install all the server requirements

     npm init -y
     npm install express multer